 Once your email has been sent, there’s no turning back.
 Make sure to double-check for typos, blurry images, broken links, and other errors before reaching out to existing and potential customers.

 4. Don’t send at obscure hours

 And finally, while you should experiment with sending hours, we DON’T recommend sending an email in the middle of the night.
 Morning and afternoon is usually best, but it can depend on the day or type of campaign.
 Remember to pay attention to what time zones your audience lives in!
 Our email marketing tool allows you to segment your audiences, and organizing them according to geography could be key.

-Email marketing can be tricky, but following these email best practices can help you run successful campaigns for your small business.
+Email marketing for small businesses can be tricky, but following these email best practices can help you run successful campaigns .
 Now that you know the basics, you’re ready to dive in and start building in SpotOn Marketing.